Effective 1 August 2023

 - Where necessary, an apology should be issued, either publicly or to the individual or organisation involved;

-- The origin of the offending post should be explored and steps taken to prevent a similar incident occurring in the future e.g. blocking posts which do not comply with the Scheme and/or this policy on acceptable use of social media (see Moderating Social Media below).
+- The origin of the offending post should be explored and steps taken to prevent a similar incident occurring in the future e.g. blocking posts which do not comply with the Scheme and/or this policy on acceptable use of social media, as documented in this policy.

 Moderating social media

-The reputation of the Community Council is first and foremost, and this involves maintaining a safe and friendly environment for its members.
+Maintaining the reputation and integrity of the Community Council is first and foremost, and this involves maintaining a safe and friendly environment for its members and visitors.
 From time to time social media forums may be hijacked by trolls or spammers, or attract people who attack other posters or the Community Council aggressively.
 In order to maintain a pleasant environment for everybody, these posts need to be moderated.

-Freedom of speech is to be encouraged, but if posts contain one or more of the following, it may be time to act:
+Freedom of speech is to be encouraged, but if posts contain one or more of the following, action will be taken:

 - Excessive or inappropriate use of swearing;